open-austin/harris-county-bookings/README.md

 invoke clean deploy
 ```

-The deployed Lambda function will be the equivalent of running `./save_today.py --commit --mode both`.
+The deployed Lambda function will be the equivalent of running `./save_today.py --commit --data_mode both`.

 ## TODO